gstonge/SamplableSet/README.md

     ├── _wrapper.py
 ```

 Once this is done, the class can be used elegantly in python.
-A few types are already implemented :
+Basic types are already implemented :

 * `int`
-* `tuple<int,int,int>`
+* `str`

 ## Basic usage